amarnathreddy0201/amarnathreddy0201/README.md

     Randomsearchcv:

-        Fixed noof hyperparameters combinations, high efficiency, less computational power.
+        Fixed no.of hyperparameters combinations, high efficiency, less computational power.

     Choosing between GridSearchCV and RandomSearchCV depends on the specific needs of your project.
 If you have a small hyperparameter space and want to ensure finding the best parameters, GridSearchCV is the way to go.
 If you have a large hyperparameter space or limited computational resources, RandomSearchCV is typically more efficient and can still yield good results.

 **45) Machine learning                                                                       Deep learning**

- 	a) Enables m/c to take decisions on their own. based on past data.                       a) Enables m/c's to take decesions with the help ofartificial neural n/w's.
+ 	a) Enables m/c to take decisions on their own. based on past data.                       a) Enables m/c's to take decesions with the help of artificial neural n/w's.

   	b) Needs only small amount of data.                                                      b) Needs a large amount of training data.